How do I apply for a Summit County Library Card?

 Can my children get a library card?

 Yes.
 A parent or guardians can sign children birth - 18 years old up for their own youth library card.
-They will need to come into the library and complete the attached application or fill out this form online.
+They will need to come into the library and complete the attached application in English or Spanish or fill out this form online.

 How long is my library card valid and how do I renew it?